Matt. 21:1-11

-Jesus’ entry into Jerusalem was on the tenth of Nisan the day the Jews were to choose their lambs for Passover.
-One of seven feasts of the Lord, the Passover, and Feasts of First Fruits was prophetic of the covering of sin by blood and the newness of life.
-These lambs were to be inspected so that they were without spot or blemish, they were to be Holy.
-There He stood fulfilling all the symbolic meaning that is contained in the rituals of the Passover and they did not see.
+Jesus’ entry into Jerusalem was on the tenth of Nisan, the day the Jews were to choose their lambs for Passover.
+These lambs were to be inspected so that they were without spot or blemish; they were to be Holy.
+The Passover is one of the seven feasts of the Lord, given in Leviticus 23.
+The Passover and Feasts of First Fruits were prophetic of the covering of sin by blood and the newness of life.

 3 Tell all the congregation of Israel that on the tenth day of this month they shall take every man a lamb according to their fathers’ houses, a lamb for a household; 4 and if the household is too small for a lamb, then a man and his neighbor next to his house shall take according to the number of persons; according to what each can eat you shall make your count for the lamb.
 5 Your lamb shall be without blemish, a male a year old; you shall take it from the sheep or from the goats; Ex 12:3-5